wanfangchou/Hiking-Trail-Project/README.md

 12. As a Hiker I want to __add a trail__ so that I can give other user's the ability to find trails I enjoy.

-Milestone #1 Burn Chart included in repository
+Milestone #1 Burn Chart included in Issues Section